 The proposal includes approximately 457 rental units (325 affordable rental homes, 132 market rental homes), protection and enhancement of 5.2 acres of the environmentally sensitive areas, public realm improvements (including landscaping, sidewalks and bikeways), two new active parks and multi-use trail (3.5 acres), child care, a public art program, and a commercial retail component (to accomodate a café and grocery store).

 How will this proposal impact traffic and parking in the neighbourhood?

-A comprehensive traffic study is being completed by a transportation engineering firm to ensure that the College Park neighbourhood can support new trips to and from the neighbourhood by all modes (i.e. walking, biking, transit, and motor vehicle).
-This study looks at the performance of existing roads within the neighbourhood and then estimates how these roads will be impacted by the new trips being generated in the future based on the amount of planned development.
+A comprehensive traffic study has been completed by a transportation engineering firm to ensure that the neighbourhood can support new trips to and from the neighbourhood by all modes (i.e. walking, biking, transit, and motor vehicle).
+This study looked at the performance of existing roads within the neighbourhood and then estimated how these roads will be impacted by the new trips being generated in the future based on the amount of planned development.
 Layering on this future traffic scenario helps to highlight areas of concern, and then develop recommendations to make sure the neighbourhood will not be unduly impacted.
-These recommendations will then be reviewed by the City of Port Moody and other key stakeholders, who will make the final decision on how to best support the neighbourhood from a transportation perspective.
+These recommendations are reviewed by the City of Port Moody and other key stakeholders, who will make the final decision on how to best support the neighbourhood from a transportation perspective.

 Examples of these recommendations may include items such as new traffic signals and road design improvements to provide safer and more reliable access into and out of the College Park neighbourhood.

 The consultants will also analyze opportunities to improve walking, cycling, and transit connections.
 Some of the opportunities that we are exploring include:

 - Enhanced cycling infrastructure including storage and bicycle maintaince work stations